 \section{Introduction}

 Traditionally, network services are provisioned using purpose-built, proprietary hardware appliances (or middleboxes).
-Middleboxes embody a large variety of specialized functions to forward, classify, or transform traffic based on packet content.
-Examples of middleboxes include but are not limited to L2 Switching, Routing, Network Address Translation (NAT), Firewall (FW), Deep Packet Inspection~(DPI), Intrusion Detection System (IDS), Load Balancer~(LB), WAN optimizer, and stateful proxy.
+Middleboxes encompass a wide range of specialized functions for forwarding, classifying, or transforming traffic based on packet content.
+Examples of middleboxes include, but are not limited to, L2 Switching, Routing, Network Address Translation (NAT), Firewall (FW), Deep Packet Inspection~(DPI), Intrusion Detection System (IDS), Load Balancer~(LB), WAN optimizer, and stateful proxy.
 Nowadays, middleboxes are ubiquitous in enterprise networks~\cite{sherry2012making}.
-However, with the increasingly diversified user requirements as well as the rapid growth of Internet traffic, in terms of both volume and heterogeneity~\cite{cisco2018cisco}, hardware middleboxes begin to exhibit several fundamental disadvantages.
-First off, middleboxes are generally expensive to acquire and usually require domain-specific knowledge to manage them, resulting in large capital expenditure (CapEx) and operational expenditure (OpEx).
-Also, adding customized functionalities is extremely time-consuming if not impossible, and it sometimes takes an entire purchase cycle (e.g, four years) to bring in equipment with new features~\cite{martins2014clickos}.
+However, with increasingly diverse user requirements and the rapid growth of Internet traffic, in terms of both volume and heterogeneity~\cite{cisco2018cisco}, hardware middleboxes are beginning to exhibit several fundamental disadvantages.
+First off, middleboxes are generally expensive to acquire and typically require domain-specific knowledge to manage, resulting in large capital expenditure (CapEx) and operational expenditure (OpEx).
+Also, adding customized functionality is extremely time-consuming, if not impossible, and it sometimes takes an entire purchase cycle (e.g., four years) to bring in equipment with new features~\cite{martins2014clickos}.
 Such tight coupling with the hardware production cycle considerably hampers network innovation and prolongs time-to-market.
-Deploying new network services (NSs) is also a tedious process, as technicians are required to visit specific sites and place the middleboxes in a pre-defined order to form the correct service function chains (SFCs).
+Deploying new network services (NSs) is also a tedious process, as technicians must visit specific sites and place middleboxes in a pre-defined order to form the correct service function chains (SFCs).
 Service instantiation might even take days.
 Worse still, service maintenance usually involves constant repetition of the same process.
-Furthermore, because of the inherent inflexibility, it is not trivial for hardware middleboxes to elastically scale in and out based on the shifting demand or other system dynamics.
+Furthermore, due to inherent inflexibility, it is nontrivial for hardware middleboxes to elastically scale in and out in response to shifting demand or other system dynamics.
 Consequently, network operators usually resort to peak-load provisioning, which in turn leads to ineffective resource utilization and extravagant energy consumption.